sjhogge/PokeScrape/README.md

 You will need to install the requests library to get this to work correctly: pip install requests

-Once you get everything set up, you will want to run 'get_token.py' to request a vaild Access Token that will be used to get all the sweet sweet pokemon card data.
-After you run that, all you have to do is run 'main.py' and *hopefully* you will start receiving all the current data from TCGPlayer!
+Once you get everything set up, all you have to do is run 'main.py' and *hopefully* you will start receiving all the current data from TCGPlayer!
+I've also added the capability to grab all the set data for Yugioh and Magic as well, if you enable it in main.py.

-If you have any question let me know on Discord here: BrooKlynOtter#1942 I probably should have added more comments anyway....
+If you have any question let me know on Discord here: BrooKlynOtter#1942 I probably should have added more comments....

 Oh yeah, if you end up using this for something let me know what you are doing with it!!
 This was just a fun project to learn more about the REST API and how to make requests through python.
-No need to pay me or anything, but if you want you can totally follow or sub to me on Twitch here: https://www.twitch.tv/BrooKlynOtter
+If you want you can totally follow or sub to me on Twitch here: https://www.twitch.tv/BrooKlynOtter